 Weight The amount of test weight used to calibrate the scale.
-We calibrate this scale capacity by your organization.
+We recommend entering the test weight most commonly used to calibrate this scale capacity by your organization.
 (Minimum of 25% of capacity.)

 By default, when the PRINT key is pressed, a print operation and an accumulation take place.
-If you do not want the accumulation to occur, a WT-BASIC program assigning only the DOPRINT command to the PRINT key needs to be downloaded to the TT-830.
+If you do not want the accumulation to occur, a WT-BASIC program assigning only the DOPRINT command to the PRINT key needs to be downloaded to the WPI-135.
 A WT-BASIC program can also define an ACCUM. soft key and assign accumulation to that key only.